-You know from rehab and recovery therapy that filling your time with new interests and activities is important to staying on track.
+You know from rehab and recovery therapy that filling your time with new interests and activities is important for staying on track.
 Being active is just as important when you have the winter blues.
 So, review your recovery goals, add some extra incentives, and set about losing the winter blues.

-Goal #1: Keep to a structured schedule.
+- Goal #1: Keep to a structured schedule.
 Know ahead of time when you will go to bed, when you will rise, and when you will have your meals.
 Stick to your schedule and fill in extra slots with support meetings, coffee with a friend, or an hour to read a good book or write in a journal.

-Goal #2: Take care of yourself.
-You may feel like lounging all day in your grubby sweats, but opt instead for the comfort of casual dress.
+- Goal #2: Take care of yourself.
+You may feel like lounging all day in your grubby sweats but opt instead for the comfort of casual dress.
 Don’t neglect your personal hygiene, exercise, and meditation routines.
 This might be the time to treat yourself to something special—a day at the spa or a trip to a museum or art gallery.

-Goal #3: Get outside and do something.
+- Goal #3: Get outside and do something.
 Being outdoors is invigorating and gives you much-needed vitamin D. Build a snowman, shovel a neighbor’s driveway, or just go for a walk.
 Being outdoors and interacting with people is good for your body, mind, and soul.